Skip to main content

 What is a Snap Port?

-The process has two simple steps:
+The process has two steps:

 2. Transfer those numbers from Twilio to Aloware.

-How to submit a Snap Port request
+How to submit a snap port request

 1. Start the porting request